ScratchAddons/website-v2/content/docs/faq.md

 The video recorded using "Project video recorder" addon is in the WebM format, which is usually smaller than other filetypes such as MP4.
 You can view WebM files using the browser (by dragging and dropping the file), or by using apps such as [VLC Media Player](https://www.videolan.org/).

-To convert WebM files into MP4 or other formats, use online converters such as [https://cloudconvert.com/webm-to-mp4](https://cloudconvert.com/webm-to-mp4).
+To convert WebM files into MP4 or other formats, use online converters such as [CloudConvert](https://cloudconvert.com/webm-to-mp4).
 Note that this can take a long time depending on the size of the video.

 ### How can you activate the easter egg addons?

 To reveal the easter egg addons, do the Konami Code (↑↑↓↓←→←→BA) with your keyboard on the settings page.
 After that, the easter egg addons will be shown, letting you to activate them.

 Some of our easter egg addons are "Fix capitalization of Account Settings" and "Semicolon glitch".
-Check out [the addons tab](/addons) for a complete list.
+Check out the [addons tab](/addons) for a complete list.

 ## Contributing